Random Coding Error Exponents for the Two-User Interference Channel: Proofs of Main Results

-\subsection{Proof of Theorem \ref{th:1}:}
+\subsection{Proof of Theorem \ref{th:1}}

 Without loss of generality, we assume throughout, that the transmitted codewords are $\bx_{1,0}$ and $\bx_{2,0}$, and due to the fact that we analyze the first decoder, for convenience, we use $\by$ instead of $\by_1$.
-Accordingly, the average probability of error associated with the optimal decoder \eqref{optDec}, is given by
+Accordingly, the average probability of error associated with the optimal decoder \eqref{optDec}, is given by \eqref{innerPro}, shown at the top of the next page,

+where $\calF_0 \triangleq \p{\bX_{1,0},\bX_{2,0},\bY}$.
+In the following, we propose new upper bound on the probability of a union of events, which are suitable for some structured dependency between the events, as above.